pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 Only the tokens that have not been claimed yet will be sent back to the wallet you specify.

 The following parameters need to be filled out:

 - `_promotionId`: id of the promotion you wish to destroy.
 - `_to`: address of the wallet you wish to send the remaining tokens to.

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-destroy-promotion-etherscan.png').default}
-  alt='Twab Rewards destroyPromotion function on Etherscan' class='padding-bottom--md'
+alt='TWAB Rewards destroyPromotion function on Etherscan' class='padding-bottom--md'
 />

 Let's say you want to end the promotion with id `1` and send the tokens to `0x3A791e828fDd420fbE16416efDF509E4b9088Dd4`.